How To Create A Resume For An Internal Promotion

 6) Consider any instances where you developed relationships.
 Maybe you were part of a cross-company team.
 Perhaps you negotiated better terms with a vendor.
 Maybe there was a time when you collaborated with the head of another department to solve a company-wide problem.

-Developing an achievement-based resume will help when you do get invited to interview.
+Developing an achievement-based resume will help when you do get invited to an interview.
 Because you’ll easily be able to talk about the impact you’ve made.
 (Just make sure to avoid these interview mistakes.)

 Start keeping track of your accomplishments today.
 Create a “brag book” with letters from clients, notes from colleagues, and performance reviews.
 Update your resume every six months so you’ll be ready when the next opportunity arises.

 Don’t assume that your on-the-job accomplishments will speak for themselves when competing for an internal promotion.
 An attention-grabbing, results-driven resume is essential if you want to stand out from the competition.
 Particularly if you are in an executive position or are targeting an executive role.